12 Best Honey Extractor Reviews (2022)

 You’ve decided to get a honey extractor.
 Congratulations!
 Your honey harvesting sessions are about to get so much easier, more enjoyable, and more efficient…

 …But not if you choose the wrong extractor.
 A bad honey extractor will turn your hobby into your nightmare.
 Just imagine: you spend hours trying to assemble a cheap extractor.
 The instructions make no sense.
-The lid doesn’t fit and threatens launch off mid extraction and smack you in the face.
+The lid doesn’t fit and threatens to launch off mid extraction and smack you in the face.
 Honey leaks.
 Everywhere.
-After a few extraction, the motor burns out.
+After a few extractions, the motor burns out.
 No returns.

-Yes, this may be the worse case scenario, but these things happen.
+Yes, this may be the worst-case scenario, but these things happen.
 Not all honey extractors are equal.
-We’ve spent hundreds of ours, reviewed the good, bad and ugly, and found the the best honey extractors on the market.
+We’ve spent hundreds of hours, reviewed the good, bad and ugly, and found the best honey extractors on the market.
 Here are our top choices.

 - The 12 Best Honey Extractors

 - 1. VIVO Electric 4 Frame Stainless Steel Honey Extractor – Our Top Pick for the Best Honey Extractor